What is the National Cybersecurity Teaching Academy?

-NCTA is a 12-credit hour graduate certificate for high school teachers.
+NCTA is a 12-18 credit hour graduate certificate for high school teachers.
 It includes coursework on teaching cybersecurity, foundations of cybersecurity, network security, and advanced topics.
-Four universities (DePaul University, University of Louisville, University of Arkansas-Little Rock, and California State University-Sacramento) will be offering the virtual program, with a little bit of variation depending on the university’s program.
+Four universities (DePaul University, University of Louisville, University of Arkansas-Little Rock, and California State University-Sacramento) offer the virtual program, with a little bit of variation depending on the university’s program.

 NCTA is supported by a grant from the NCAE-C , which is the National Centers of Academic Excellence in Cybersecurity (located within the National Security Agency).